preprocess_signals Module

 notch_vals_spec = [(317,25)]

-reg = "^(08|11)"
+expression = "^(08|11)"

-cols = ['EMG_zyg', 'EMG_cor']
+column_names = ['EMG_zyg', 'EMG_cor']

-# Apply notch_vals filters to all files in the 'Raw' path, and write them to
+# Apply notch_vals filters to all files in the 'raw' path, and write them to

-# the 'Notch' path.
+# the 'notch' path.

 Description